Preparing for your Security Clearance Interview - A Comprehensive Guide

 NV2 clearance interviews are the most comprehensive and will cover all of the above plus:

-• Loyalty and allegiance: Detailed questions about political views, including attitudes toward multiculturalism, foreign sympathies, and potential conflicts of interest.
+• Loyalty and allegiance: Detailed questions about political views, including attitudes towards multiculturalism, foreign sympathies, and potential conflicts of interest

 Highly Personal Questions You May Encounter